 We see by a call in the Tunkhannock Worker that the Greenbackers of this country are to hold a meeting in the Grand Jury Room on Friday, Dec.
-2, to take action looking to the establishment of a Greenback paacting other important business.
+2, to take action looking to the establishment of a Greenback paper for this Congressional district, and transacting other important business.

 JOSEPH CARD and C. B. STRAIT, of Sylvania, have raised considerable tobacco this season.
-Mr. STRAIT raised also about 100 bushels of onions and Joseph and Anson CARD, about 9.0 bushels, Which found a ready market in Williamsport at \$1.05 per bushel, with a cost of about 61-2 cents for freight - Troy Gazette.
+Mr. STRAIT raised also about 100 bushels of onions and Joseph and Anson Card, about 9.0 bushels, which found a ready market in Williamsport at \$1.05 per bushel, with a cost of about 61.2 cents for freight - Troy Gazette.

-BOUCICAULT'S RIVAL .- When Boucicault had made the fame of "The Shaughaun," and one of the officers in charge of the prisonadded so greatly to its own fame at the same er, and it is believed the ball took effect, time, he looked upon all who attempted to adopt the character as usurpers, and even resorted to the law to protect himself as the representative Irish comedian under the copyright law.
-The determination of the playwright-actor won for him much criticism. some of it far from enviable; but he suceeeded in holding the lead in his great character of Con. until the appearance of John T. Hinds, who was at once taken up as a rival, and by many critics as a superior to Bouci- Jones.

-eault.
-Of course Boucicault the critic, Boucicauit the writer and Boucicault the actor, became alarmed at the success of Mr. Hinds, per quart.
-Churches and parties supplied on reas and readers of dramatic news remember how long and how bitterly his opposition was kept up.
-Many people regard Mr. Boucicault as the leading dramatic critic of this country, and it is not certain that he is not, but the opinions of many yery good critics are recorded to the effect that Mr. Hinds has taken from him the laurels in "The Shaughaun."
-The character-commedian is becoming a leading feature in dramas for American use, and no other is so captivating as the honest, rolicking son of the Emerald Isle.-Kansas City Journal.
+BOUCICAULT'S RIVAL.-When Boucicault had made the fame of "The Shaughaun," and added so greatly to its own fame at the same time, he looked upon all who attempted to adopt the character as usurpers, and even resorted to the law to protect himself as the representative Irish comedian under the copyright law.
+The determination of the playwright-actor won for him much criticism. some of it far from enviable; but he succeeded in holding the lead in his great character of Con. until the appearance of John T. Hinds, who was at once taken up as a rival, and by many critics as a superior to Boucicault.
+Of course Boucicault the critic, Boucicault the writer and Boucicault the actor, became alarmed at the success of Mr. Hinds, and readers of dramatic news remember how long and how bitterly his opposition was kept up.
+Many people regard Mr. Boucicault as the leading dramatic critic of this country, and it is not certain that he is not, but the opinions of many very good critics are recorded to the effect that Mr. Hinds has taken from him the laurels in "The Shaughaun."
+The character-commedian is becoming a leading feature in dramas for American sas City Journal.

-This celebrated actor, supported by a first class company. will appear in his famous character, "The Shaughaun," at Mercur Hall,
+This celebrated actor, supported by a first class company. will appear in his famous character, "The Shaughaun," at Mercur Hall, Tuesday evening next.